Memorial Day furniture sales have arrived — and we found deals up to 70% off

 Memorial Day outdoor furniture deals

 Plan on entertaining guests this summer?
 No outdoor area is complete without a fire pit to gather around.
-This Calipso model is made with from steel and a rust-resistant coating.
-Plus, the brand says its CircularAir System can keep your fire (and your party!) going for longer.
+This model is made from heat-resistant steel and is designed to burn natural wood.
+Plus, it comes with a lid that is made to help hold the wood in place and keep the ember contained.

 Sonoma Goods For Life Coron Bistro Table & Chair